-You can perform an in place upgrade of Octopus 3.x from Octopus 2.6, but you need to upgrade your Tentacles first.
+You can perform an in place upgrade from Octopus 2.6.5 to Octopus 2018.10 LTS, but you need to upgrade your Tentacles first.

 To perform an in-place upgrade, follow these steps carefully:

-1. Back up Your Octopus 2.6 Database and Master Key
+1. Back up your Octopus 2.6.5 database and Master Key

-Hydra is a tool we've built that will help you update your Tentacles to the latest version.
-It is particularly useful migrating from 2.6 to 3.x as the communication methods have changed.
+Hydra is a tool we’ve built that will help you update your Tentacles to the latest version.
+It is particularly useful migrating from 2.6.5 to 2018.10 LTS as the communication methods have changed.

 We strongly recommend testing Hydra against a small subset of “canary” machines before upgrading the rest of your machines.
 The best way to do this is: